Below are a few examples of the work I've done promoting major set pieces on social media for John Key, Bill English, and the National Party.

-I know what you're thinking.
-You've rushed here to be wowed by examples of the campaigns I've worked on.
-Sadly, you'll have to wait a while longer to be wowed.
-I'll be populating this page with some of my favourite and most successful content over the next few weeks.
-However I worked on John Key's and Bill English's social media pages between May 2014 and June 2017, so if you swing by their pages you can check out some of my work, and likewise for the National Party prior to February 2017.
+You can also find more of my work on John Key's and Bill English's social media profiles between May 2014 and June 2017, so if you swing by their Facebook pages or Twitter profiles you can check out some of my work, and likewise for the National Party prior to February 2017.

-In the meantime, we enjoy doing a bit of scenic photography, so hope you like it too.
+I also enjoy doing a bit of scenic photography and graphic design.
 I own the copyright on all the below images and designs, so please respect that.

 My wife's Nana and Granddad used to have a fantastic property up the Gladstone Valley out the back of Levin.
 Over 20 odd years they built it up to be a paradise for native bird life, including digging out two lakes that were fed by a stream that ran beneath their house.
 Whenever we visited them we'd go for a walk around the lakes to spy on the bird life, and be followed by cheeky robins and very plump wood pidgeons.